katrienantonio/werkt-U-al-met-R/README.md

 Here are the steps you should take (before the workshop):

   - visit the above link
-  - log in by creating an account for RStudio or by using your Google or GitHub login credentials
+  - log in by creating an account for RStudio Cloud or by using your Google or GitHub login credentials
   - join the space
   - at the top of your screen you see ‘Projects’, click ‘Projects’
   - with the ‘copy’ button (on the right) you can make your own version